 Traveling Thailand can be the best trip of your life, especially if you are well-prepared for it.
 Thailand has everything you could want to do from beautiful beaches and amazing snorkeling in the south to culturally rich jungle or mountain getaways in the north.
-There is no shortage of things to do or see and with the right knowledge, your trip can go as smooth as you dreamed it would just make sure you follow these simple tips.
+There is no shortage of things you can enjoy in Thailand and with the right knowledge, your trip can go as smoothly as you dreamed it would just make sure you follow these simple tips.

 Respect the Thai culture

 This is the best way to avoid being awkward, or even worse, having trouble with locals.
 In Thailand, religion is predominately Buddhism.
 Most are very strict when it comes to customs and beliefs related to religion.
 This was very hard for me as a westerner to get used to at first, particularly when I arrived in Thailand as a first-timer.
 There were things I needed to learn.
 I saw how strict it was due to the fact that Tah is Buddhist and she avoids hugging in the temple.